 Our Family Business

-Boddington's has been in business in Mevagissey, Cornwall since 1946.
+Boddington's has been in business in Mevagissey, Cornwall since 1946 and now involves the fourth generation.

-Farm Shop & Deli Show product awards; The Strawberry Conserve GOLD & The Chilli Jam GOLD.
-Taste of the West 2024 Awards; Blackberry SILVER Award, The Chilli Jam GOLD Award.
+In the Farm Shop & Deli Show 2024 product awards; The Strawberry Conserve won GOLD & The Chilli Jam also won GOLD.

 2023